horriblename/lfimg-sixel/README.md

 ## Prerequisites

-Besides lf and Überzug you will need to install the following packages:
+Besides lf-sixel and chafa you will need to install the following packages:

 * ffmpegthumbnailer
 * ImageMagick